-Opening Reception February 2, 6-9pm at Radiator Arts
+Opening Reception February 2, 6-9pm at Radiator Gallery

 Loren Britton, Maria Dimanshtein, Nicholas Fraser, JF Lynch and Andrew Prayzner

 Curated by Patrick Neal

 Different media comprising the visual arts like painting, drawing or sculpture have their own

 constitutive language.
 One can list off, color, line, value, texture, viscosity, composition as formal

 components with which an image reveals itself.
 So too, does literature in the form of morphology,

 syntax, phonetics and semantics.
 During the heights of Modernism it was sometimes considered a